-Tagged adjuncting, aspirations, budgeting, business culture, career, child care, Day care, decisions, dreams, family, feminism, grad school, Graduate school, higher education, home, Housewife, identity, income, kids, Life, lifestyle, maternity leave, mommy wars, money, motherhood, mothering, obama, organizing, parenting, real life, scheduling, teaching, the conflict, work, Writing
+Tagged adjuncting, aspirations, budgeting, business culture, career, child care, Day care, decisions, dreams, family, feminism, grad school, Graduate school, higher education, home, Housewife, identity, income, kids, Life, lifestyle, maternity leave, mommy wars, money, motherhood, mothering, obama, organizing, parenting, process, real life, scheduling, teaching, the conflict, work, Writing

 Since giving birth to Dorothy 5 years ago, I have done every possible combination of staying at home and working.
 I worked full time for the first year of her life, lost my job unexpectedly and stayed home for the next 7 months, then went back to work part time as an adjunct prof, teaching 2 or 3 classes during fall and winter semesters and staying at home during the summers.
 I had 6 weeks of paid maternity leave after D was born, I was unemployed when Lucy was born, and we planned Margeaux’s birth for summer so that I wouldn’t have to take fall or winter semester off.
 I have had very little structural support in the way of maternity leave or formal child care; we rely on friends, family, and a couple trusted baby sitters to care for the girls when T and I are working.